Tournament Directors (and first aid)

 - Izzy Collins

-We will all be in bright yellow shirts for the majority of the weekend (unless playing).
+We will all be in bright blue shirts for the majority of the weekend (unless playing).

-Megan & Therapist are the tournament’s first aiders.
-If you need first aid on the pitch, please remember the hall is really loud and we often aren’t watching all the games intently.
-Someone at the TD desk on the balcony will know where we are (or we’ll be there) – so get someone on the balcony to physically come up to the desk to get us.
+If you or someone else needs first aid on the pitch, please remember the hall is loud and we often aren’t watching all the games intently.
+Get the attention of someone at the TD desk (up on the balcony) who will then either themselves join you on the pitch or find our first aider(s) who will.

 SICKO events are organised as part of Brighton Ultimate, who are a UK Ultimate (UKU) affiliated club.
 This means we use the UKU’s public liability insurance to insure you at our events.
 It requires all experienced players to have at least basic UKU membership.
 Beginners are covered by a free, 3 session introductory period.
 You can purchase your basic (or full) membership here: www.ukultimate.com/join